JBChangelogs/JailbreakChangelogs/CONTRIBUTING.md

 - Install Prettier and ESLint extensions in your editor.
   - VS Code: "Prettier - Code Formatter" (esbenp.prettier-vscode) and "ESLint" (dbaeumer.vscode-eslint)
+- The project includes a `.vscode/extensions.json` file that will prompt you to install recommended extensions when you open the project in VS Code.
 - Add these to your VS Code User Settings (Settings JSON):

 ```